tinhpham2004/A_New_Trip/README.md

 2. Launch the game by running the main executable file.

 ## Gameplay
-Use the arrow keys to control your hero's movement.
+* Use the arrow keys to control your hero's movement.
-Watch out for traps and obstacles, and avoid them to stay alive.
+* Watch out for traps and obstacles, and avoid them to stay alive.
-Collect as many fruits as possible to earn points.
+* Collect as many fruits as possible to earn points.
-Reach the destination to unlock the next scene and face new challenges.
+* Reach the destination to unlock the next scene and face new challenges.

 ## Development Details
-Language: C#
+* **Language**: C#
-Game Engine: Unity
+* **Game Engine**: Unity

 ## Demo Video
 Watch a demo of "My First Game" in action on YouTube: [Demo Video](https://youtu.be/XZeAFUkQwYI)